 Even if the IRS does apply taxes on gifts retroactively, appreciation of the gifts since the time they were received would not be taxable.
 Moreover, because Washington D.C. and Maryland have no local or state gift tax, residents can probably avoid estate or inheritance taxes at the local or state level by gift-giving.

-Therefore, if you want to make life better for those you love, and you are in possession of assets which you can live happily without, now might be an opportune time to make the big gift of a lifetime or the first in a series of planned gifts.
+Therefore, if you want to make life better for those you love and you are in possession of assets which you can live happily without, now is perhaps an opportune time to make the big gift of a lifetime or the first in a series of planned gifts.